wuzhengy/TAU/Communication over DHT.md

    * Assume in B peerList, we have public key: B as defaulft, B1, B2, B3, A, A2 Mutable Data item from A to B:
    {
-   immutable msgRoot of A to B history; gossip - messages log with B's peer list as participant sender or receiver.
+   immutable msgRoot of A and B DAG history; gossip - messages log with B's peer list as participant sender or receiver.
       {
       A -> B, timestamp;